Convenio (CLA) Insurance Spain

 - Funeral expenses contribution — fixed amount paid alongside the death benefit, where mandated.

-- Compliance certification — the most-valuable non-cash element.
-Each policy comes with a written certificate naming the specific convenio referenced, the benefit levels checked against the live convenio text, and the date of the most recent convenio update verified.
+- Compliance certification — the most valuable non-cash element.
+Each policy comes with a written certificate.
+It names the specific convenio referenced, the benefit levels checked against the live convenio text, and the date of the most recent convenio update verified.

 Sector-Specific Mandated Benefits.
 Indicative Levels